BestPig/pts-mini-gpl/joe-p37/README.txt

 * Safe terminal handling: never writes characters to the terminal which garble the screen.
 * Correct Unicode, UTF-8 and encoding handling.
+* Consistent buffer ordering in single window mode: `^K q' inserts the newly opened file after the current buffer; `^K q' returns to the previous buffer; the relative order of the unaffected buffers are always preserved.
 * Many segfault bugfixes.
 * Many small usability improvements.
 * Some performance improvements.